Tornado outbreak sequence of May 21–26, 2011: Impacts

+May 22 event

+Aftermath

+Immediately following the Joplin tornado, emergency responders were deployed within and to the city to undertake search and rescue efforts.
+Then Governor Jay Nixon declared a state of emergency for the Joplin area shortly after the tornado hit, and ordered Missouri National Guard troops to the city.
+By May 23, Missouri Task Force One (consisting of 85 personnel, four dogs, and heavy equipment) arrived and began searching for missing persons.
+Five heavy rescue teams were also sent to the city a day later.
+Within two days, numerous agencies arrived to assist residents in the recovery process.
+The National Guard deployed 191 personnel and placed 2,000 more on standby to be deployed if needed.
+In addition, the Missouri State Highway Patrol provided 180 troopers to assist the Joplin Police Department and other local agencies with law enforcement, rescue, and recovery efforts that also included the deployment of five ambulance strike teams, and a total of 25 ambulances in the affected area on May 24 as well over 75 Marines from the Ft.
+Leonard Wood Army base.
+Due to the severe damage caused by the tornado, the traveling Piccadilly Circus was unable to perform as scheduled.
+As a result, the circus employees brought their two adult elephants to help drag damaged automobiles and other heavy debris out of the streets.

 May 24 event

 Closures and cancellations

 In advance of the day's severe weather the University of Oklahoma suspended classes in the afternoon for all three of its campuses.
 American Airlines canceled 126 flights at Dallas-Fort Worth International Airport, and as the tornado outbreak progressed near Oklahoma City operations were suspended at Will Rogers World Airport.

 Political response

 Governor of Oklahoma Mary Fallin declared a state of emergency in 68 counties on May 24, before taking to the air to survey damage in a number of areas.
-On May 29, Governor Fallin requested that the White House issue a federal major disaster declaration for seven of the 68 Oklahoma counties, and on June 6 President Obama approved Governor Fallin’s request for federal disaster relief.
+On May 29, Governor Fallin requested that the White House issue a federal major disaster declaration for seven of the 68 Oklahoma counties, and on June 6 President Obama approved Governor Fallin's request for federal disaster relief.